History of Phonetic Picture-Writing

 number.
 Therein I described a phonetic picture-writing, designed as letter writing,

-with 18 letters, about 1500 words and detailed grammar.
-Also in this book I
+with 18 letters, about 1500 words and detailed grammar, also a simplified version with only 12 letters.

-discussed many possibilities to improve this writing and it's suitability
+Also in this book I discussed many possibilities to improve this writing, and

-(when fully developed) as an international auxiliary language.
+it's suitability (when fully developed) as an international auxiliary language.

 Also in this book I argued that phonetic picture-writing was known